OWASP/www-policy/operational/mailing-list.md

 ---

-{% capture date-to-pass %}{{ page.notice }}{% endcapture %}
-{% include policy-feedback.html start-date=date-to-pass %}
+{% include review-complete.html %}

 ## Overview

 The OWASP Foundation maintains Mailing Lists for its community to, among other things, manage Projects, share information about Chapters, collaborate on OWASP activities, communicate with subgroups like the Board of Directors, and discussions amongst Leaders.
 Mailing lists are the preferred collaboration channel for OWASP activities.

 While outlined in further detail below, the key points of using Mailing Lists are: